Cyberspace27/backend_project/README.md

 # backend_project
-backend project with some examples of the following requests protocols (POST, GET, PUT, DELETE...etc) develop using postman, newman to be trigguer from jenkins
+Postman backend project with some examples of the following requests protocols (POST, GET, PUT, DELETE...etc) develop using newman to be trigguer from jenkins